tdeekens/grunt-voguesy/README.md

 - 0.1.3 Add resilience for npm returning empty strings from command line
 - 0.1.4 Add support for specifying dependencies to be filtered from being processed
 - 0.1.5 Fix exclusions being filtered correctly for bower
+- 0.1.6 Fix merging npm and bower dependencies by reference (by cloning them)